Advantages of Homeschooling

 25. No school uniform

-Save money on expensive uniforms and let your kids wear what they like and find comfortable.
+Save money and let your kids e?press themselves!

 26. Less room for comparison